 - Registration requirements for home-based childcarers

-When you buy your HBCA course, you’ll get six months free membership with PACEY.
-Benefiting from a host of member benefits, you’ll have all the support you need, not only to complete your HBCA course, but helping you to set up your childminding business as well.
+When you buy your HBCA course, you’ll get six months free membership* with PACEY.
+As well as access to a host of member benefits, you’ll have all the support you need, not only to complete your HBCA course, but helping you to set up your childminding business as well.